puppetlabs/device_manager/README.md

 Data type: Hash

-This parameter is optional and specific to devices that use the Puppet Resource API.
-Use either the credentials or URL.
+This parameter is required for devices that use the Puppet Resource API: refer to the associated device module documentation for details.
+The `credentials` and `url` parameters are mutually exclusive.

-Specifies the credentials of the device in a HOCON file in `confdir/devices`, and sets that file as the URL of the device in `device.conf`, on the proxy Puppet agent.
+Specifies the credentials of the device in a HOCON file in `confdir/devices`, and sets that file as the `url` of the device in `device.conf`, on the proxy Puppet agent.

 ```puppet
 device_manager {'cisco.example.com':